Your Educentric Team

 Navigator

-Brian McDonald, Ed.D., was Superintendent of the Pasadena Unified School District from 2014 to 2023.
-Dr. McDonald joined the PUSD as Chief Academic Officer in October 2011 and prior to that was a School Improvement Officer of middle schools in the Houston Independent School District.
-He is an educational leader, adjunct professor, and a former principal at both the elementary and secondary levels.
-He holds a bachelor's degree from the University of Houston, a Master's from Texas Southern University, and a Doctorate in Educational Leadership from Sam Houston State University.
-He also served as an adjunct professor at Azusa Pacific University.
+Dr. Brian McDonald served as Superintendent of the Pasadena Unified School District in California from 2014 to 2023, having joined PUSD as Chief Academic Officer in 2011.
+Prior to that, he served as a school improvement officer for middle schools in the Houston Independent School District.
+His career includes roles as elementary and secondary principal, adjunct professor at Azusa Pacific University, and district academic leader.
+Dr. McDonald holds a bachelor's degree from the University of Houston, a master's from Texas Southern University, and an Ed.D. in Educational Leadership from Sam Houston State University.
+He serves Educentric as a Navigator, bringing superintendent-level experience in both California and Texas school systems.

 Navigator

-Dr. Shelley Nixon-Green is a transformative educator with over 26 years of experience in K–12 systems, serving as teacher, assistant principal, principal, district program officer, adjunct professor, and national consultant.
-Most recently, she served as Senior Associate for Urban Education and Leadership Development at the Community Training and Assistance Center (CTAC).
-In this role, she partnered with superintendents, principals, and district leaders to strengthen leadership pipelines, build organizational capacity, and implement data-informed strategies that led to measurable gains in student achievement.
-She also scaled statewide leadership development systems that engaged more than 1,000 leaders annually and facilitated cross-agency capacity building for senior executives.
-Over the course of her K–12 educational career, Dr. Nixon-Green led major grant-funded initiatives that expanded learning opportunities for students while integrating mental health services, workforce development strategies, and leadership access.
-She also spent 17 years as principal of a comprehensive high school, a 6–12 magnet school, and a K–8 magnet school, where she led transformative improvements that boosted graduation rates, advanced equity-centered practices, and created thriving school cultures.
-Her early experiences as a teacher and assistant principal continue to ground her leadership in the realities of classrooms and communities.
-Dr. Nixon-Green holds multiple advanced degrees including an Ed.D. in Educational Leadership from the University of North Carolina at Greensboro.
-And, throughout her career she has received various recognitions, including the NAACP Community Impact Award and honors for her work as a school leader.
+Dr. Shelley Nixon-Green is a transformative educator with over 26 years of experience as teacher, assistant principal, principal, district program officer, and national consultant.
+Most recently she served as Senior Associate for Urban Education and Leadership Development at the Community Training and Assistance Center, where she partnered with superintendents and district leaders to strengthen leadership pipelines and implement data-informed improvement strategies.
+She spent 17 years as principal at comprehensive high school, 6-12 magnet, and K-8 magnet campuses, producing measurable gains in graduation rates and school culture.
+Dr. Nixon-Green holds an Ed.D. in Educational Leadership from UNC Greensboro and has received the NAACP Community Impact Award for her contributions to educational equity.
+She serves Educentric as a Navigator.

 Navigator